Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 naturally, so we urge you to not write code that

-"mixes" naming conventions by using (say) the names ‘open-file
+"mixes" naming conventions by using (say) the names ‘open-file’

-’ to name two different objects.
+and ‘openFile’ to name two different objects.

 The above mangling is used to generate Java method names.